juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 ```

-The Hyperswitch Saleor Plugin also supports additional flows such as payment capture, cancellation, and refunds.
+The Juspay Saleor App also supports additional flows such as payment capture, cancellation, and refunds.
 These actions can be triggered directly through the Saleor dashboard.

 >Note: If you trigger refunds through the Hyperswitch/Hypercheckout dashboard instead of the Saleor dashboard, you will need to manually update the refund status in the Saleor dashboard.